 Crackclaw Point is a peninsula in the crownlands jutting out into the narrow sea.
 To the north lies the Bay of Crabs, to the south Blackwater Bay.
 Maidenpool and Rook's Rest are west of the forested peninsula, while Dragonstone and Claw Isle are to the south and east, respectively.

 The land is full of cavernous hills and bogs and pine barrens, thick with deciduous trees and evergreens like sentinels and soldier pines.
 Moss covers ancient ruined strongholds throughout the region.
 Settlement is denser along the coastal road near Maidenpool.

 The majority of Crackclaw's population is descended from the First Men is said to run dark and strong in the veins of the people of Crackclaw point.
 Every valley has a lord and all of them distrust outsiders.
 Andals tried to conquer the peninsula, but they were defeated by their lack of knowledge of the area.
 The Darklyn kings of Duskendale tried to impose themselves on the houses of the Point, as did Maidenpool and the Celtigars of Claw Isle, but all were repelled.
 Eventually, the Andals learned that what they could not conquer with swords they could through marriage.

 When not fighting would-be conquerors, internecine fighting between the houses was commonplace.
-Champions rising from local noble families, such as Ser Clarence Crabb, the Brothers Brune, and Ser Lucifer Hardy, imposed peace on Crackclaw but it never survived their lifetimes.
+Champions rising from local noble families, such as Ser Clarence Crabb, Crackbones, the Brothers Brune, and Ser Lucifer Hardy, imposed peace on Crackclaw but it never survived their lifetimes.

-During the War of Conquest, Visenya Targaryen won the allegiance of the lords of Crackclaw quickly swore allegiance to Queen Visenya Targaryen during Aegon's Conquest.
+Having heard of the destruction of House Hoare in the burning of Harrenhal, the lords of Crackclaw quickly swore allegiance to Queen Visenya Targaryen during Aegon's Conquest.
 Because they surrendered peacefully, they were sworn directly to the Targaryens of King's Landing.
 The region has since been known as Targaryen loyalists.